 What is eye fatigue?

-Eye fatigue, also known as asthenopia, is a condition that occurs when the eyes become tired due to prolonged and intense use.
+Eye strain, also known as asthenopia, is a condition that occurs when the eyes become tired due to prolonged and intense use.
 It is a very common problem, especially among people who spend a lot of time in front of digital screens.
-Symptoms of eye fatigue can vary, but generally include:
+Symptoms of eye strain can vary, but generally include:

 -Headache.